maitosuoh/mafld-bibliometrics/README.md

 ### How to use
 1. Download all Rmarkdown files from `02.cleaning` to `10.supplementary` in the working directory.
 2. Create following folders and place the necessary files in the working directory.
-`data`: stored the files downloaded from literature databases (not used).
+`data`: used to stored the files downloaded from literature databases (will not be used in this repository).
 `figure`: save pdf files for Figures.
 `rdata`: place `01_import.RData`.
 3. Run the code starting from `02.cleaning`.